pisoni-onshape/bash-profile/README.md

 cd ~
 git clone git@github.com:pisoni-onshape/bash-profile.git
 ```
-Then copy these lines in one of your ~/.profile, or ~/.bash_profile files if already there (or create one if not):
+Then copy these lines in your ~/.profile (or ~/.bash_profile) file if already there (or create one if it doesn't exist).
+The commands in this file should automatically be executed on Terminal launch.
 ```
 export BASH_PROFILE_PATH=~/bash-profile
 source $BASH_PROFILE_PATH/.profile